Fariqe Hairuman: Merdeka Millennium 12 Hour Endurance Race

-Fariqe has also competed in the Merdeka Millennium 12 Hour Endurance Race (Open Class) in 2002, 2003 and 2006 on Malaysia's Sepang International Circuit.
+Hairuman has also competed in the Merdeka Millennium 12 Hour Endurance Race (Open Class) in 2002, 2003 and 2006 on Malaysia's Sepang International Circuit.
 In 2006, he led team Petronas to victory in Class C (Production cars below 1600cc) Other team members were Syahrizal Jamaluddin and Fauzi Othman.

-2009 he came 2nd in MME driving the BMW Z4M with his teammate Masataka Yanagida & Nobuteru Taniguchi.
+In 2009, he came second in MME driving the BMW Z4M with his teammate Masataka Yanagida & Nobuteru Taniguchi.

-2010 DNF as the mechanical problem with the car.
+In 2010, he suffered DNF as his car suffer mechanical problems.

-2011 he was the first Malaysian to drive the Mercedes SLS GT3 in the world.
-As the result in MMER 2011 he came 3rd overall.
-Lead for 10 hours of the race before a mechanical problem on the front wheel.
+In 2011, he was the first Malaysian to drive the Mercedes SLS GT3 in the world.
+As the result in MMER in 2011, he came third overall.
+He led for 10 hours of the race before he suffered a mechanical problem on the front wheel.

-2012 2nd overall with the Mercedes SLS GT3.
+In 2012, he finished second overall with the Mercedes SLS GT3.

 Super Taikyu

-2007 he competed in the Super Taikiyu in Japan, driving his new car, the BMW Z4M with Japanese driver Masataka Yanagida.
+In 2007, Hairuman competed in the Super Taikiyu in Japan, driving his new car, the BMW Z4M with Japanese driver Masataka Yanagida.

-2008 finished 2nd in the championship.
+In 2008, he finished second in the championship.